laravel/docs/views.md

 	}

 Just before the view is rendered, the composer's `compose` method is called with the `Illuminate\Contracts\View\View` instance.
-You may use the `with` method to bind any data to the view.
+You may use the `with` method to bind data to the view.

 > **Note:** All view composers are resolved via the [service container](/docs/master/container), so you may type-hint any dependencies you need within a composer's constructor.

 #### Wildcard View Composers

-View composer registrations accept the `*` character as a wildcard, so you may attach a composer to all views like so:
+The `composer` method accepts the `*` character as a wildcard, so you may attach a composer to all views like so:

 	$this->view->composer('*', 'App\Http\ViewComposers\GlobalComposer');